cohere-ai/cohere-toolkit/docs/custom_tool_guides/slack.md

 ## 7. Troubleshooting

 If you encounter any issues with OAuth, please check the following [link](https://api.slack.com/authentication/oauth-v2#errors)
-For example, if you see the `invalid_team_for_non_distributed_app` error, please make sure that the app is distributed or just loggin in with the workspace owner account.
+For example, if you see the invalid_team_for_non_distributed_app error, please ensure the app is distributed or try logging in with the workspace owner's account.